hoehermann/purple-gowhatsapp/README.md

 * in the go → C message buffer
 * in the output buffer

-On systems with many concurrent connection, this could exhaust memory.
+On systems with many concurrent connections, this could exhaust memory.

 As of writing, whatsmeow does not offer an interface to read the file in chunks.